uport-project/uport-connect/tutorial/tutorial.md

 We will be working in the directory `uport-lib/tutorial`.

 Make sure you have the uPort application installed on your mobile device, and that you have some contacts added.
+An iOS beta developer version of the app is currently available through TestFlight.
+To receive instructions on how to acquire the app please enter your details at the following url https://uport.me/devbeta with the access code "devcon2".

+If you need some test contacts for this example, you can add the following contacts using the QR codes below.

+(COMING SOON)

 ## Step 1 - Using `uport-lib`

-We've created a simple HTML file `friendwallet_step1.html` that you can find [here](TODO:link).
-It contains a section for connecting your uport, and another section for a transfer of Ether from your uport address to another address.
+We've created a simple HTML file `friendwallet_step1.html` that you can find [here](https://github.com/ConsenSys/uport-lib/blob/develop/tutorial/friendwallet_step1.html).
+It contains a section for connecting your uPort, and another section for a transfer of Ether from your uPort address to another address.

 We will create a file `friendwallet_step1.js` that will contain the JavaScript integration code.